Menu

 Intent

 We offer a high-quality history education that will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-History should inspire pupils’ curiosity to know more about the past.
-Teaching will equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+We believe that history should inspire pupils’ curiosity to know more about the past.
+We aim to equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups.
 It also helps children gain a sense of their own identity within a social, political, cultural and economic background.
-Because of this, the History curriculum is taught discretely as well as incorporated within other curriculum subjects such as English and Art.
+We intent to support pupils in building their understanding of chronology in each year group, making connections over periods of time and developing a chronologically secure knowledge of History.

 Implementation